 Hiking is a key part of experiencing the Italian Riviera— there are paths between the villages, paths above the villages, and so many opportunities for just aimless wandering — but for me, a hike had better end with a swim.
 Vernazza has an active little port, with passenger boats arriving from and going to Monterosso and Manarola, but at the far end of the town, between rock formations dramatically scored by the waves, there’s a place to jump in undisturbed.
 As I lie on my back, I realize that I am directly beneath my corner table at Ristorante Belforte, the 50-year-old Vernazza institution perched on the cliff.

 The startling thing about Italy is that the proprietors of "view" restaurants that could easily rest on their locations wouldn’t dream of serving up less than a stellar meal — that’s where the family-run aspect kicks in.
 Tonight there will be sardines and grilled octopus and whole fresh caught bass, my favorite waiter Andrea will sing and crack jokes as usual, and my aperol spritz will catch the last rays of sun in its joyful orange color.

-But for now I’m content to simply float as a boat emblazoned with the words Golfi dei Poeti speeds away.
+But for now, I’m content to float.
 In the Gulf of the Poets, daily beauty is everywhere: in the sea, in the cheerfully jumbled villages, in the bubbly aperitifs, and in the gelato.
 In Liguria, you can’t quite help yourself: Every day you become a little more of a romantic.